thure/baxter-imp/README.md

 ######Functionality

 If Trigger (pin1) receives `{"value": 1}` through its “Trigger” port, it writes `1` to pin1 for 0.5 seconds, then writes `0`.
-When it has done that, it will send a request to confirm it's done.
-This also phones home every 4 minutes to make sure the imp and the NAT stay awake.
+When it has done that, it will send a request to “Response” to confirm it's done.
+This also phones home out of “Phone” every 4 minutes to make sure the imp and the NAT stay awake.
 If you disable this, it's possible the imp will become less reliable.

 ######Integrating with Baxter-app